JonathanGzzBen/ingenialists/README.md

 ## API V1

+1. Follow [Google's documentations](https://support.google.com/cloud/answer/6158849?hl=en) to get Client ID and Client Secret

-Copy example `.env` file and add your configurations to it:
+2. Copy example `.env` file and add your configurations to it:

 ```shell
 cp .env.example .env
 ```

-Use VS Code tasks or scripts in `scripts` directory to build application or documentation.
+3. Use VS Code tasks or scripts in `scripts` directory to build application or update documentation.

 # Contribute